guoday/PaiPaiDai2018_rank16/README.md

-# ESIM_lm
+# Introduction
-ESIM model with lanuage model
+This's the variation of ESIM model with lanuage model, and the language model is very powerful.